ardiesan/engineers-log/_posts/2022-11-09-How-to-Use-GIT-and Github-PR-via-CLI.md

 Sample:
 <img src="../assets/images/jdayudaygithub3.png" alt="select branch">

-Step 4: In your email setting, navigate below and you will find the primary email address section, you can see your private email for your GitHub account.
+Step 4: In your email setting, navigate below, and you will find the primary email address section, you can see your private email for your GitHub account.

 Sample:
 <img src="../assets/images/jdayudaygithub4.png" alt="select branch">